-In this course, students will first explore the kinetics of reaction rates, mechanisms, and catalysts.
-Students will then build on their introductory chemistry course to develop a more advanced understanding of thermodynamics through the study of entropy and the spontaneity of reactions.
-Students will develop mastery of advanced chemistry concepts, relating theoretical models to equations, and different ways of representing energy.
-This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments.
+In this course, students will build on their introductory knowledge of chemistry to engage in more indepth explorations of complex ideas.
+We will revisit and expand upon topics such as chemical bonding, aqueous equilibria, acid-base chemistry, and thermodynamics.
+New topics will include kinetics, oxidation-reduction reactions, quantum mechanics, and organic chemistry.
+This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments, with an emphasis on designing experiments.
 This advanced course will be similar in depth and complexity to an introductory college-level chemistry course.